fenriques/AstroDom/docs/install.md

 # Installation
 ## Requirements
 AstroDom is developed using Python's QT bindings (PyQT) and thus can be installed on Linux, Windows and MacOS platforms.
-AstrDom is all about presenting data, so it needs high definition displays (1920x1080).
+AstroDom is all about presenting data, so it needs high definition display (1920x1080 or higher).

 FITS header data are read from astro imaging software like Astro Photography Tool, Sequence Generator Pro, BackyardEOS, MaximDL, Nebulosity, N.I.N.A., CCDCiel and INDI/Ekos.
 All these softwares are supported even though it has been tested extensively on INDI/Ekos and MaximDL only.

 ## Prerequisites: Python and Venv
 AstroDom installs either in a virtual environment or over the main python installation;  Setting up a python virtual environment is recommended not to mess up your other Python apps.

 Installation of Python and venv is not the main purpose of this document; you can search for many resource that have step by step instruction for your platform.
 On a terminal window check  which Python and Virtualenv are installed.